seth586/guides/FreeNAS/extras/torrelay.md

 It will take about ~3 hours for your relay to propogate through the network.
 Search for your node here: https://metrics.torproject.org/rs.html

+It takes about a good two weeks before you will see steady traffic, see this tor project blog post [here](https://blog.torproject.org/lifecycle-new-relay).

 [ [<< Back to Extras](https://github.com/seth586/guides/blob/master/FreeNAS/extras.md) ]